Counselling and Psychotherapy in Bournemouth, Dorset JOHN JOLLIFFEMA, PG Dip,

 – Also see Linkedin

-I also write articles on groups, stories on authentic community, and fictional comedy.
+I also write articles on groups, stories on authentic community, and fictional comedy about relationships and life situations.

 See link to film trailer below